codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 That word, `function`, is actually a typing mistake made by one of the first programmers of the world.
-The original name of this type was `action` before the mistake has occurred in a documentation and spread over the world.
-Somewhere down the line, people started thinking that this type is somewhat related to mathematics and make use of it the mathematical way.
+The original name of this type was `action` before the mistake has occurred in documentation and spread over the world.
+Somewhere down the line, people started thinking that this type is somewhat related to mathematics and use it the mathematical way.
 Let's scroll up the calendar a bit and talk about this type in term of `action`. :D

 If you practice some Zen living approaches, then you will know that any `simple` action in our daily life can bring about blissful experience.
 Deeply influenced